mdarfilal/python-training/readme.md

 ###################

 Description:
-Considering an array [1,100], print Fizz if number is multiple of three, Buzz if number is multiple of five, FizzBuzz if both of them, else do nothing.
+Considering an array, print Fizz if number is multiple of three, Buzz if number is multiple of five, FizzBuzz if both of them, else do nothing.

 Usage:
+-Simple usage:
 fizzBuzz.py
+array by default [1,100]

+-Personnal usage:
+fizzBuzz.py Number_min Number_max

+Example:
+fizzBuzz.py 45 98